hk-mars/mona-lisp/design.md

 ## Showing Architecture of Code
 For showing the architecture of code of applications, so we have a basic point to improve architecture.

+## Everything is an object
+"everything is an object."
+But an object is just anything with a type.

+## Everything is data, every object includes the db object
+So everying is searchable, so we can build the application based on the benefit of searching engine of db.